-In addition to performances of Dr. Locklair’s music in such venues as New York’s Carnegie Hall and Alice Tully Hall, Disney Hall in Los Angeles and Washington’s Kennedy Center and National Gallery of Art, his music has been programmed on major festivals throughout the world, including the Aspen Music Festival, Spoleto U.S.A., the Chautauqua Festival, Interlochen, the Brevard Music Center (Composer-in-Residence, 1989, 2002 seasons), Southern Cathedrals Festival (England), Warsaw Autumn (Poland), Vendsyssel Festival (Denmark), the Bergen Festival (Norway) and the Internationale Orgelwoche Nürnberg Musica Sacra festival (Germany).
-Broadcasts of his music have been heard world-wide over Voice of America, Vatican Radio, Finnish Radio, the BBC, Czech Radio, the Canadian Broadcasting Corporation, With Heart and Voice and American Public Media’s Performance Today, St. Paul Sunday and Pipe Dreams.
+The composer’s works have been heard at Carnegie Hall, Lincoln Center’s Alice Tully Hall, Disney Concert Hall, the Aspen Music Festival, Pittsburgh New Music Ensemble, the Spoleto Festival USA, and at the Kennedy Center and National Gallery of Art in Washington, DC.
+Internationally, his music has been programmed at festivals such as: Southern Cathedrals Festival (England); Warsaw Autumn (Poland), Vendsyssel Festival (Denmark); Bergen Festival (Norway) and at the Internationale Orgelwoche Nürnberg Musica Sacra festival (Germany).
+Broadcasts and streams of his music have been heard world-wide over Voice of America, Vatican Radio, Finnish Radio, the BBC, Czech Radio, the Canadian Broadcasting Corporation, With Heart and Voice, and American Public Media’s Performance Today, St. Paul Sunday and Pipedreams.